-Today, Suffragist Millicent Fawcett has become the first woman in history to have a statue in Parliament Square.
+On 24 April 2018, suffragist Millicent Fawcett became the first woman in history to have a statue in Parliament Square.

-Installed on the site of many demonstrations and protests, flanked by the Palace of Westminster, Fawcett joins statues of eleven men including Abraham Lincoln, Winston Churchill and Mahatma Gandhi.
+Installed on the site of many demonstrations and protests, flanked by the Palace of Westminster, Fawcett is immortalised alongside statues of eleven men including Abraham Lincoln, Winston Churchill and Mahatma Gandhi.

 Why Millicent Fawcett?

-Hop over to our earlier blog How the vote was won to learn more
+Hop over to our blog about how the vote was won to learn more.

 Who else is on the statue?

-The bronze cast, designed by Turner Prize-winning artist Gillian Wearing (the first woman sculptor to have work displayed in the square), will also make reference to 59 people who supported the fight for women to be given the right to vote.
+The bronze cast, designed by Turner Prize-winning artist Gillian Wearing (the first woman sculptor to have work displayed in the square), also makes reference to 59 people who supported the fight for women to be given the right to vote.

-Here are 6 you may not have heard of:
+Here are six you may not have heard of:

 1. A Scottish barrister